constantinpopa11/Pear2Pear_DS2_Assignment1/README.md

 ## References
-The project is an implementation of **A Broadcast-Only Communication Model Based on Replicated Append-Only Logs**, by Christian F. Tschudin.
+The project is an implementation of **A Broadcast-Only Communication Model Based on Replicated Append-Only Logs**, by C. F. TSCHUDIN.

 ## Installer
 You can download the installer (.jar) from here [LINKTOBEADDED] and follow the steps described into  the report.